Browsing through my Facebook feed the other day, I came across a post that grabbed my attention.

 If you’re a restaurant operator who’s struggling in the current crisis, or could use some excellent counsel of another sort, please reach out to Angie at email@example.com or 215-500-7650.

-If you’re a B2B marketing leader who is second guessing the quality of your digital CX, and wants to learn how to crush your competition, please reach out to us at firstname.lastname@example.org or 215-421-3034.
+If you’re a B2B marketing leader who is second guessing the quality of your digital CX, and wants to learn how to edge out your competition, please reach out to us at firstname.lastname@example.org or 215-421-3034.